isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 - Foreign travellers who enter Singapore with a valid Air Travel Pass; and
 - Singapore residents and Long-Term Pass holders (with Approval Letter of Entry) who spent at least 14 days prior to arriving from Australia (excluding Victoria State), Brunei Darussalam, New Zealand or Vietnam.

-You can visit <https://go.gov.sg/govsg-shn> for more information on SHN.
+You can visit <a href="https://go.gov.sg/govsg-shn" target="_blank">here</a> for more information on SHN.
 Travellers who are serving their SHN are not allowed to leave their place of residence or SDF for the duration of the SHN period.

-For those with extenuating circumstances, such as medical conditions or mobility issues that make it difficult for them to stay at their own accommodation or at an SHN Dedicated Facility (SDF), they should provide the details in this form at <https://go.gov.sg/shnhotelneeds>.
+For those with extenuating circumstances, such as medical conditions or mobility issues that make it difficult for them to stay at their own accommodation or at an SHN Dedicated Facility (SDF), they should provide the details in <a href="https://go.gov.sg/shnhotelneeds" target="_blank">this form</a>.

-View a video below on SHN requirements and click [here](https://www.moh.gov.sg/docs/librariesprovider5/2019-ncov/moh-health-advisory-for-persons-issued-stay-home-notice-(170820)-(cleaned).pdf) for a health advisory for persons placed on SHN.
+View a video below on SHN requirements and click <a href="https://www.moh.gov.sg/docs/librariesprovider5/2019-ncov/moh-health-advisory-for-persons-issued-stay-home-notice-(170820)-(cleaned).pdf" target="_blank">here</a> for a health advisory for persons placed on SHN.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6cgI5bfHpQ4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>